The Right Questions at the Right Time

 1. What are your long-term goals for this property?

-This is the number one most important question to answer as an owner looking to upgrade a property.
-Even if you’re planning to live in, say, a detached home for the next ten years, what does the city have planned for the neighborhood?
+This question is the most important to answer as an owner looking to upgrade a property.
+Even if you’re planning to live in a detached home for the next ten years, what does the city’s future for the neighborhood look like for that time?

 What are the home values in your neighborhood?
 If they’re going down, or worse, being torn down and turned into condos, you may want to be conservative about how much you invest in your home.